carinogurjao/carinogurjao.github.io/_research/Focus1 copy.md

 ---
 title: ""
-excerpt: "We leverage cancer mutational landscapes to inform clinical decisions.
-Cancer therapies, as well as combinations of them, are being FDA-approved at an increasing rate.
-Despite being effective for several cancer types, however, their clinical use is encumbered by a high variability in patient response.
-Studying the mutational landscape of tumors can inform the best course of treatment, as well as predict the aggresiveness of certain cancers."
+excerpt: "We aim to understand how and where DNA mutates:Lifestyle habits and the microbiome can be genotoxic and leave an imprint on tumor DNA.
+The immune system can shape the mutational landscape as well by weeding out cells with certain mutations (a theory called "neoantigen theory").
+Additionally, DNA-intrinsic features such as the 3D conformation and the 2D base sequence favor mutations at certain loci."
 collection: research
 permalink: /research/Focus1
 thumbnail: /images/Focus1.png